wp-plugins/event-registration/readme.txt

 == Change Log ==

+= Version 6.01.08 =
+* Verfied compatability with WordPress version 4.1.1
+* Fixed bug in evr_public_form.php where php tag was not complete cause failure to activate on some servers.
+* Fixed bug in company settings where two submit buttons on each tab
+* Fixed bug in General Settings tab where help information not rendering properly
+* Remove "Test" from email headers in Payment Reminder
+* Fixed small issues in process confirmation script
+* Removed duplicate line of code evr_public-show_event_list.php
+* Resolved security hole in evr_public-show_event_list.php
+* Made company options a global variable for evr_public-show_event_list.php
+* Modify question table to use installer/updater function
+* Updated plugin dashboard to use tabs; included quick start steps.
+* Turn off error reporting causing other plugin and theme errors to be displayed

 = Version 6.01.07 =
-*Fixed bug in default payment on return page for payments
+* Fixed bug in default payment on return page for payments

 = Version 6.01.06 =
-*Added support for location module
+* Added support for location module
-*Fixed bug in Event Category Display Page Content *Fixed bug in Edit Event - Description - stripslashes *Fixed bug in Edit Event - Venue  Name - stripslashes *Fixed bug in Edit Event Venue - location not displaying *Fixed bug in Edit Event Venue - Location Module not displaying locations correctly *Fixed bug in Edit Event Venue - Google Maps yes/no radio button selection *Fixed bug in Edit Event - Event Name not displaying in title *Fixed bug in Edit Event - Coordinator Module - Mail Stripslahes from mail message *Fixed bug in Edit Event - Confirmation Mail - stripslashes from mail message
+* Fixed bug in Event Category Display Page Content
+* Fixed bug in Edit Event - Description - stripslashes
+* Fixed bug in Edit Event - Venue  Name - stripslashes
+* Fixed bug in Edit Event Venue - location not displaying
+* Fixed bug in Edit Event Venue - Location Module not displaying locations correctly
+* Fixed bug in Edit Event Venue - Google Maps yes/no radio button selection
+* Fixed bug in Edit Event - Event Name not displaying in title
+* Fixed bug in Edit Event - Coordinator Module - Mail Stripslahes from mail message
+* Fixed bug in Edit Event - Confirmation Mail - stripslashes from mail message

 = Version 6.01.05 =
-*Changed stable version in readme
+* Changed stable version in readme

 = Version 6.01.04 =
-*Layout Change: Custom Questions Order - fixed spacing issue to allow readability *Bug Fix related to custom question answer table only posting 1 repsone *Bug Fix related to paging event listing on admin pages *Add Feature to Settings Misc.
+* Layout Change: Custom Questions Order - fixed spacing issue to allow readability
+* Bug Fix related to custom question answer table only posting 1 repsone
+* Bug Fix related to paging event listing on admin pages
+* Add Feature to Settings Misc.
 Tab to control number of events and number of attendees when paging on the admin side

 = Version 6.01.03 =
-*Bug Fix related to currency format with PayPal
+* Bug Fix related to currency format with PayPal

 = Version 6.01.02 =
-*Minor Bug Fix
+* Minor Bug Fix

 = Version 6.00.01 =
-*Too many to list in detail, but a few are:
+* Too many to list in detail, but a few are:
-*Improved admin Settings interface
+* Improved admin Settings interface
-*Improved add-on module activation (more to come!!!)
+* Improved add-on module activation (more to come!!!)
-*Various bug fixes.
+* Various bug fixes.

 = Version 6.00.31 =
-*Resolved issue where fees would be deleted if event was attempted to be deleted but had attendees *Changed files for compatibility with WordPress 3.5 prepare *evr_admin_attendee_listing.php
+* Resolved issue where fees would be deleted if event was attempted to be deleted but had attendees
-*evr_event_delete.php
-*evr_event_listing.php
-*evr_install.php
-*evr_ipn.php
-*evr_support_functions.php
-*evr_three_cal.php
-*evr_admin_payments-case.php
-*evr_admin_payments-event_list.php
+* Changed files for compatibility with WordPress 3.5 prepare
+* evr_admin_attendee_listing.php
+* evr_event_delete.php
+* evr_event_listing.php
+* evr_install.php
+* evr_ipn.php
+* evr_support_functions.php
+* evr_three_cal.php
+* evr_admin_payments-case.php
+* evr_admin_payments-event_list.php

 = Version 6.00.30 =
 * fixe bug preventing posting of payments by paypal